TalitaDSM/TalitaDSM/README.md

 ## ⚡ Technologies

-These are some of the technologies and tools that I work with:
+These are some of the technologies and tools they are learning to work with:

 ![Java](https://img.shields.io/badge/-Java-007396?style=flat-square&logo=java)
 ![Spring](https://img.shields.io/badge/-Spring-6DB33F?style=flat-square&logo=spring&logoColor=white)